bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 Right Camera

-The simulator has two modes: training and autonomous.
-For training mode, the sensors output a video stream and records the values of steering angle, speed, throttle, and brake.
-Due to the many interesting features of the track (sharp turns, road textures, road borders, etc.), it is crucial to collect good training data to ensure a successful model for this project.
-For autonomous mode, the end to end deep learning model processes image data from its sensors and makes a single prediction for the steering angle.
-This actually turns out to be a regression network instead of a classification network, since the output layer of the model outputs a single node (steering angle).

 ### Training Data Strategy

 My strategy for collecting training data focused on the three following areas: normal laps, recovery lap, and generalization laps.
 I started collecting the training data by carefully driving the car as close to the middle of the road as possible even when making turns.
 I completed 3 normal laps around track one, which is the designated test track to autonomously drive the car.

 Next I focused on recovery training to teach the car what to do when it’s off to the side of the road.
 This was also performed on track one.
 I only collected recovery data when the car is driving from the side of the road back toward the middle.
 Each recovery training interval was short lasting about 2-3 seconds.
 I trained for approximately one lap alternating the recoveries from the left and right sides back to the middle.

 To prevent the CNN from memorizing track one, I collected data by driving the car in the opposite direction on track one to help the model generalize.
 Driving in the opposite direction essentially gives the model a brand new track to learn, which helps the model generalize better.
 Furthermore, I collected some training data on the second track, which is more challenging with a mix of steep hills, sharp turns, and road debris.
 I trained on flat terrain with greater emphasis on smoothly executing turns on track two.
-Overall, my final training dataset consisted of 39,000 images.
+Overall, my final training dataset consisted of 16,430 images.
 Below is the distribution of the steering angles that I recorded:

 ![alt text][image05]

 Histogram of Steering Angles: the range [-1, 1] corresponds to the angle range -/+ 25 deg'

 Due to the characteristics of the training track, there are more straight sections on the track than curve sections and more left turns than right turns causing an unbalanced dataset.
 To combat the angle bias, let’s try an effective technique called data augmentation.